opencast/opencast/README.md

 merged upstream and is now managed in [the main repository](https://github.com/opencast/opencast).

 This fork is only used to deploy a test instance used internally.
 There is nothing to see here!
+Note to ourselves: deploy by visiting [this link](https://github.com/elan-ev/opencast-tobira/actions/workflows/deploy-tobira-opencast.yml) and then click "Run workflow" twice.